Want to know how to solve the problem of a Midea fridge that is not cooling? Read our article here…

 The problem could also originate from the main control board.
 Check with a professional repairer to be sure it is the problem because it rarely is.

-In the event the thermostat or cold control is the problem, this video shows you what to do…
+If the thermostat or cold control is the problem, this video shows you what to do…

-Note: These steps apply to all types of Midea fridges, including mini fridges and bar fridges.
+Note: These steps apply to all types of Midea fridges, including mini-fridges and bar fridges.

 Check out these other articles on refrigerators not cooling for other brands…